 There are two tasks for height control module.
 The first one is measuring the height.
 Since mission 7 has a limitation for flying height, the height control module needs to keep the UAV below the limitation.
 In our system, height control module will keep the UAV at a certain height.
-The height will change only when it is necessary to interact with ground target.
+The height will change only when there is necessity for interaction with ground target.